CUT OUT THE NEGATIVE IN SOCIAL MEDIA

 The first thing you should realize is that you are in control of what you consume.
 You control what’s in your feed, what you watch, what you listen to, what you read - even if you're not the one posting it.
 You’re also in control of how much content you’re consuming by spending time on social media.

-So, since you’re in control..
-Here’s my advice for you.
+So, since you’re in control...
+Here’s my advice to you.

 Cut out the negative

 I know that this sounds obvious, but it’s not.
-You have to dig deep and figure out what’s truly negative.
+You have to be intentional and dig deep and figure out what’s truly negative.
 This means considering what’s naturally triggering, what’s unconsciously upsetting you, the things that are hard to even personally admit but still upset you, and more.
-(This should include cutting out the sad music, movies, quotes - etc.)
+(This should include cutting out the sad music, movies, zodiac signs, quotes - etc.)

 You also have to have a hard conversation with yourself about who is negative for you.
 Should you still be following your ex?
-What about Megan, the two faced girl in your third class?
+What about Megan, the two-faced girl in your third class?
 Should you be following the people who portray to live the fantasy life on Instagram?
 Does that make you feel good about yourself?
 It’s questions like these that you have to ask - and you have to be genuine and honest with yourself.
-But the most important part is that you have to actually gain the courage to unfollow the negatives.
+But the most important part is that you have to actually gain the courage to unfollow the negatives, this is also self-care.

 Bring in the positive

 This was the step that helped me the most.
-I found role models that shared positive messages through social media, followed pages with good quotes, watched funny movies on Netflix, listened to empowering podcasts, and more.
+I found role models that shared positive messages through social media, followed pages with strong women quotes, watched funny movies on Netflix, listened to empowering podcasts, and more.

 Now, I know not everyone wants to create a second Instagram for that sole purpose - but you can still seek out a few people to follow and learn from!